dutchmims/The-Next-Adventure/README.md

 <img width="1269" alt="Screenshot 2023-05-11 at 18 50 30" src="https://github.com/dutchmims/The-Next-Adventure/assets/119881922/5ff1eec0-130f-465e-8cfe-e317453ab418">

+### Manual Testing

+I played the game and tested all the routes throughout the game.
+Initially I found issues.
+I kept testing while writing more of the program and came across numerous issus which I fixed and corrected.
+The functions also faced issues in the early stages, but I was able to fix these issues.

 # Deployment

+### The site was deployed to GitHub pages.
+The steps taken are as follows:

+1. Log in to Github
+2. In the repository "The-Next-Adventure", navigate to the settings tab from the top menu.
+3. In settings select pages.
+4. From the source section, select the Master Branch and then save.
+5. The page is refreshed and you will then see the URL of your website.

 # Sources
 - The template for my project was provided by the Code Institiute.